MeirKriheli/statirator/README.rst

 * Needed good multilingual static site generator, which enables:

   * Blog posts in reStructuredText_
+  * Single resource (file) for all the translations of that post or page
   * Explicitly specifying slug for various non-Latin links in addition to posts (e.g: Tag names, pages, etc.)
   * Separate RSS feeds for each language and each tag/language